The Brave Little Toaster: United States

 The film's premiere was at Wadsworth Theatre in Los Angeles on July 10, 1987.
 With the producer's help, the film premiered in various festivals, including the Los Angeles International Animation Celebration in 1987, and the Sundance Film Festival in 1988.
 It made history as the first original animated film ever exhibited at Sundance (Faith Hubley's The Cosmic Eye, a compilation film featuring several shorts she made with spouse John Hubley, was screened in the 1986 festival) and remained the only one until 2001's Waking Life.

 Though the prize went to Rob Nilsson's shot-on-video film Heat and Sunlight, before the awards ceremony, Rees claims he was told by the judges that they considered Toaster the best film, but they decided not to give the award to a cartoon as they considered people would not take the festival seriously afterwards.
 Though it is sometimes thought that the film was not released in cinemas because it failed to find a distributor, in reality arthouse film distributor Skouras Pictures took on the distributing rights for the theatrical release, and was going to do evening screenings, noting it was more for college students and young adults than children.

 However, Disney, who had invested in the video and television rights, according to Rees did not want competition so moved their television premiere date up and ended up preventing it from being financially successful in theatres, forcing Skouras to withdraw their deal.
 The film premiered on the Disney Channel on February 27, 1988.
 To compensate, Hyperion continued its plan to enter the film into various festivals and managed to secure limited theatrical airings at arthouse facilities across the United States, such as spending two weeks at New York's Film Forum in May 1989, and shortly in Washington, D.C., in March 1990.

 Rees thinks most people discovered the film through syndication on the Disney Channel, or through home video releases.
 In July 1991, Walt Disney Home Video released the film to home video format via VHS and LaserDisc.
 A DVD was released in 2003; like most budget Disney releases from the time, the DVD uses the transfer from the LaserDisc release.

-While the sequels, The Brave Little Toaster to the Rescue (1997) and The Brave Little Toaster Goes to Mars (1998), are available, the original film has yet to appear on Disney+ or any video on demand services.
+While the sequels, The Brave Little Toaster to the Rescue (1997) and The Brave Little Toaster Goes to Mars (1998), are available, the original film had yet to appear on Disney+ or any video on demand services until it was released on Disney+ on May 25, 2026.
 An unofficial 4K transfer of one of the film's 35mm prints, sanctioned by Jerry Rees and Brian McEntee, was uploaded to YouTube on July 13, 2023.